FOREX-Steady dollar has yen pinned near key level of 152

 The Australian and New Zealand dollars, which are often used as liquid proxies for the yuan, have come under pressure

-(Reporting by Rae Wee; Editing by Shri Navaratnam, Sam Holmes and Barbara Lewis)
+(Reporting by Rae Wee in Singapore and Alun John in London; Editing by Sam Holmes, Barbara Lewis and Toby Chopra)